Tal Smith: Third term in Astros' front office

-In November 1994, Smith returned to the Astros (under the club's then-owner Drayton McLane, Jr.) as president of business operations.
+In November 1994, Smith returned to the Astros (under then-owner Drayton McLane, Jr.) as president of baseball operations.
+Smith was a vital aide to McLane in the design of the Astros' new ballpark, Daikin Park, which opened in 2000.
+This was a similar role to the one he had in the construction of the Astros' first stadium, the Astrodome.
+Daikin Park's field dimensions and unique angles were designed with Smith's input and assistance.
+Until the 2017 season, center field included a 30-degree hill named "Tal's Hill" as a tribute to his creativity and contribution to the Daikin Park project.

+The Astros made six playoff appearances from 1994-2005, culminating in their first National League Pennant in 2005.
+The Astros would lose to the Chicago White Sox in the 2005 World Series.
 On August 27, 2007, Smith was named acting GM after the firing of Tim Purpura.
 He re-assumed his previous position upon the appointment of Ed Wade as full-time GM on September 21, 2007.
 Both Wade and Smith were dismissed by the team's new owner, Houston businessman Jim Crane, when he assumed control of the Astros late in November 2011.
 According to news reports at the time, Smith still heads Tal Smith Enterprises.

-Smith was a vital aide to McLane in the design of the Astros' ballpark, Minute Maid Park.
-The ballpark's field dimensions and unique angles were designed with Smith's input and assistance.
-Until the 2017 season, center field included a 30-degree hill named "Tal's Hill" as a tribute to his creativity and contribution to the Minute Maid Park project.
-Smith had a similar role in the construction of the Astros' first stadium, the Astrodome, in 1963 when he was assistant to the president of the Houston Sports Association.
-The Astrodome changed the face of stadiums and the city of Houston.
-When the natural grass failed to thrive under the Astrodome's roof, Smith was responsible for finding an alternative playing surface.
-This led to the installation of Astroturf, a synthetic turf that became widely used in stadiums throughout the country.
+In April 2012, Smith was announced as a special advisor for the Sugarland Skeeters of the Atlantic League.

 Honors

 On January 27, 2022, it was announced that Smith would be elected to the Houston Astros Hall of Fame.
+He was inducted on August 13, 2022.

+Baseball America recognized Smith for his career of achievements and innovations in 2005 by honoring him with the Lifetime Achievement Award.
+He is also a member of the Culver Academies Athletic Hall of Fame.